Dictionary of Revolutionary Marxism

 POVERTY LINE

-A dividing line in income levels below which everyone recognizes that a family is living in poverty, and slightly above which is not at all considered as poverty by the well-to-do bourgeois assholes who specify the line and who would squeal like stuck pigs if they were forced to live on even just 10 times as much!
+A dividing line in income levels below which everyone recognizes that a family is living in poverty, and slightly above which is not at all considered as poverty by the rich bourgeois assholes who specify the line and who would squeal like stuck pigs if they were forced to live on even 10 times as much!

-For the year 2009 the official U.S. poverty line was $10,830 for a single adult, and $22,050 for a family of four.
+For the year 2016 the official U.S. poverty line was $12,228 for a single adult (which is equivalent to $33.50/day), and $24,563 for a family of four.
+(See:

 POVERTY OF PHILOSOPHY, The [Book by Marx]